- About JCC Menu

 - Except for the circumstances specified above, zoo technology students are governed by general College regulations regarding academic standing.

-1 Course will transfer into Canton Veterinary Technician Program
+1 Course will transfer into Canton Veterinary Technician Program (may have program co-requisites though)

 3 Chosen from the following Biology courses with the assistance of an advisor: BIO 111, BIO 112, BIO 1311, BIO 132.
 BIO 112 is the preferred choice